vishal12-eng/Gamer/replit.md

 - Cache automatically clears every 15 minutes
 - Falls back to original image URL if Pixabay API fails
 - Check backend logs for Pixabay API errors

+### Ads Not Showing
+- Make sure `VITE_AADS_AD_UNIT_ID` is set in environment variables
+- Get your ad unit ID from a-ads.com
+- Ads are lazy-loaded, so scroll to see them appear

 ### Hot Module Replacement (HMR) Issues
 - HMR is configured for Replit's HTTPS proxy